Cart 0

 — John Rufo

-Saretta Morgan is the author of Alt-Nature (Coffee House Press, 2024), a Ms. Magazine Best Poetry Book of the year, and the chapbooks Feeling Upon Arrival (Ugly Duckling, 2018), and Room for a Counter Interior (Portable Press at Yo-Yo Labs, 2017).
-Her work engages the ecologies and forms of connectivity that manifest in the shadows of militarization, incarceration, and U.S. imperialism.
+Saretta Morgan is the author of Alt-Nature (Coffee House Press, 2024), which received a 2024 Southwest Book Award and was named a Ms. Magazine Best Poetry Book of the year, and the chapbooks Feeling Upon Arrival (Ugly Duckling, 2018), and room for a counter Interior (Portable Press at Yo-Yo Labs, 2017).
+Her work engages the ecologies and forms of connectivity that manifest alongside processes of State militarization.

-She has received support from the Jerome Foundation, Arizona Commission on the Arts, Tucson MoCA, Tamaas Cross Cultural Organization, Virginia G. Piper Center for Creative Writing, and elsewhere.
-She has been an Artist-in-Residence at the Lower Manhattan Cultural Council, Headlands Center for the Arts, the Center for African American Poetry and Poetics, and Oak Spring Garden Foundation.
-She is a 2024 Foundation for Contemporary Arts Grants to Artists recipient.
+A 2024 Foundation for Contemporary Arts Grants to Artists recipient, her work has also received support from the Jerome Foundation, Arizona Commission on the Arts, Tucson MoCA, Tamaas Cross Cultural Organization, and the Virginia G. Piper Center for Creative Writing.
+She has been an Artist-in-Residence at the Lower Manhattan Cultural Council, Headlands Center for the Arts, the Center for African American Poetry and Poetics, Oak Spring Garden Foundation, and POWERHOUSE.

-In an interview with TC Tolbert in ASU’s Poet’s Corner, Tolbert asked at what point in the writing process she considers the reader: “That’s a hard one for me to answer.
+In an interview with TC Tolbert for the University of Arizona’s Poet’s Corner, Tolbert asked at what point in the writing process she considers the reader: “That’s a hard one for me to answer.
 I'm not sure when.
 Lately I think about the range of Black women who I love and imagine them all into one room.
 I ask myself what I have to do to bring everyone into the conversation.
 It's a kind of proxy to see how many corners of myself I'm speaking from.”

 IMAGE GALLERY